Coping With Diagnosis

 Home > E-QUIP: An Epilepsy Resource For Youth > Coping With Diagnosis

 Some people feel vulnerable, confused, and worried about their health and the future.
-Others feel sad or disappointed.
-For some, the situation seems unfair, causing them to feel irritable or angry at themselves and those closest to them.
+Others feel sad, frustrated, or even angry – at themselves, at the situation, or at the people around them.

-Everyone’s reaction is different, but they’re all completely normal.
+Everyone’s reaction is different, but every reaction is valid.

-There’s no time limit on adjusting to having epilepsy.
+There’s no timeline for adjusting to having epilepsy.
 In fact, most people will find that emotions surface sometimes, depending on what’s happening in their life, especially when experiencing any setbacks or having a bad day.
-Even if your seizures are controlled, it’s natural to feel sad or anxious from time to time.
+Even if your seizures are controlled, it’s still normal to feel stressed, anxious, or low sometimes.

 Recognising these emotions as they surface can help you manage these feelings.
 Getting upset or sad about having epilepsy can sometimes make you feel worse as you may find that you put more energy into struggling with these feelings.
-This can then distract you from doing things that you enjoy doing including spending time with your friends and family.
+This can distract you from doing things that you enjoy such as hobbies or spending time with your friends and family.

-Continuing to engage in activities that give you pleasure or meaning or sense of purpose
+Keep doing things that give you joy, meaning or sense of purpose

 Although you have epilepsy, this should not define who you are and what goals you would like to achieve.
-Everyone has interests, hobbies and goals.
+Everyone has interests, goals and dreams – and they still matter.

-Many people dealing with health conditions connect with others online so they can talk to people dealing with the similar things.
+Lots of young people with health conditions find it helpful to connect with others online so they can talk to people dealing with the similar things.
+It can make you feel less alone and more understood.

 Epilepsy Action has two Facebook support groups that may help: